mjagos0/minesweeper-arena/README.md

 A browser-based, real-time multiplayer Minesweeper game built with Go (backend) and vanilla JavaScript (frontend).
 Players are matched randomly to compete on a shared board and race to finish first.

+The application currently runs at http://18.193.94.76/ and is in experiemental stage of development.

 ### Features

 - Real-time 1v1 multiplayer gameplay